BLUCASS/Programador_Lhama_Challenges/README.md

 ## CHALLENGE DETAILS
 - [Challenge 1](/challenge1.py): to create an elevator system for a building.

-- [Challenge 2](/challenge2.py): to improve the first elevator, adding a second elevator.
+- [Challenge 2](/challenge2.py): to improve the first program, adding a second elevator.

 - [Challenge 3](/challenge3.py): to create a Rock, Scissor, Paper game.